 Other things that can make the decluttering and organizing process easier are by using storage bins and containers.

-Clear plastic bins come in all shapes and sizes and can be store anywhere from garages and attics to closets and under beds.
-Simply select the size that best fits your space, place similar items together, and label the bins accordingly.
+Clear plastic bins come in all shapes and sizes and can be stored anywhere from garages and attics to closets and under beds.
+Simply, select the size that best fits your space, place similar items together, and label the bins accordingly.